How to Stay Warm in a Tent Without Electricity

 A self-powering diesel heater is designed to reduce dependence on continuous external power.

-The YeloDeer YD-MH-04D uses built-in rechargeable batteries for startup.
+The YeloDeer YD-MH-04D Self-Powering Mobile Diesel Heater uses built-in rechargeable batteries for startup.
 After ignition and stable combustion, its thermoelectric system converts combustion heat into electrical power.
 That generated power helps operate the heater and helps recharge the batteries during use.

 How to Use a Diesel Heater for Tent Heating

-1. Keep the heater outside or in a safe ventilated location.
+1. Keep the Heater Outside Place the heater outside or in a safe ventilated location according to the product manual.

 The YeloDeer package does not include a wall-through tent adapter.
 If your setup requires ducts or exhaust to pass through tent fabric or a wall, use a proper adapter designed for that purpose.